Plain's Leopard Frog

 Grasshoppers, beetles, crickets, earthworms, snails

-Marshes, wetlands, fishless ponds, and roadside ditches.
+Marshes, wetlands, fishless ponds, roadside ditches, and ephemeral floodplain pools.

 Females may deposit 3,000-5,000 eggs in globular clusters.
 Usually laid in shallow water and attached to submerged vegetation a few inches below the surface of the water.
 Hatch in 1-2 weeks.